JamesMascarenhas/pulmovision/README.md

 PulmoVision is an end-to-end 3D Slicer extension for automated radiomic analysis of CT lung tumors.
 It provides a full pipeline—from preprocessing to segmentation to feature extraction—accessible through a one-click Slicer UI.
 The backend is written entirely in Python (NumPy, SimpleITK, PyTorch), enabling both Slicer-integrated execution and standalone usage for experimentation or batch processing.

+> **Project scope:** PulmoVision is an early-stage research prototype intended for experimentation, education, and reproducibility.
+It is **not** cleared for clinical or diagnostic use.

 ---

 ## Example UI